Zero-magnetic-field Hall effects in artificially corrugated bilayer graphene

 To fabricate the devices (Fig.~1h), we first prepare the corrugated hBN substrate by shaping the surface of a mechanically exfoliated hBN flake using the electron-beam lithography and plasma etching to create the desired surface topography in selected regions (highlighted by a red-dashed rectangle in Fig.~1h).
 A suitable exfoliated BLG flake is placed onto this corrugated hBN substrate using a polymer-based dry transfer technique, followed by thermal anneal in vacuum, to realize this artificially corrugated heterostructure.
-Standard nanofabrication processes are then used to create our multi-terminal device with Hall-bar geometry (Fig.~1h; see Methods \& Extended Data Fig.~2 for the details of the whole fabrication procedure).
+Standard nanofabrication processes are then used to create our multi-terminal device with Hall-bar geometry (Fig.~1h; see Methods \& Extended Data Fig.~1 for the details of the whole fabrication procedure).
 Following the device fabrication, we use atomic force microscope (AFM) to examine the surface topography.
 The AFM topography image (Fig.~1i) shows that the BLG film is nicely deformed into a corrugated pattern.

-We now move on to demonstrate two nonvanishing transverse responses induced by the pseudo-magnetic fields in both real- and momentum-spaces without breaking the time-reversal symmetry -- hereafter referred to as the pseudo-magnetic-field induced planar Hall effect (PHE) and the nonlinear AHE.
+We now move on to report the observation of nonvanishing nonlinear and linear transverse (Hall) responses without breaking the time-reversal symmetry -- hereafter referred to as the nonlinear AHE and the pseudo-magnetic-field induced planar Hall effect (pseudo-PHE), respectively.
 It has generally been believed that the broken time-reversal symmetry is a necessary condition to have a nonvanishing Hall conductivity (or resistivity).
 It is because under time-reversal operation any form of the magnetic field (regardless of being in real- or momentum-spaces) will have opposite signs for carriers with opposite magnetic quantum numbers (e.g. valleys, spins), and therefore the overall Hall contributions are cancelled out in most cases.
+Nonlinear AHE has been predicted to be the first exception as the second-order nonlinear Hall contributions from the anomalous velocity do not cancel out when there is a Berry curvature dipole\cite{sodemann_prl15}, which typically results from tilted Dirac or Weyl cones.
+Such nonlinear AHE was predicted to occur in some emergent materials with very low crystalline symmetry\cite{sodemann_prl15,zhang_arxiv18,shi_arxiv18} and has recently been observed in 1T$_d$~WTe$_2$\cite{ma_arxiv18,kang_arxiv18}.